nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Implementation
-This section describes some noteworthy details on how certain features of Mindmymoney are implemented.
+This section describes some noteworthy details on how certain features of MindMyMoney are implemented.

 ### Add Command Component
 **API Reference**: `AddCommand.java`